Skip to main content

 • Are there caveats or limitations in the research on Lactobacillus plantarum LP01?

 Yes.
-The evidence base is small (only 3 studies per outcome), and all studies tested multi-strain formulations, making it impossible to attribute effects solely to LP01.
-Additionally, the available evidence is overwhelmingly positive, which may reflect publication bias — null results are less likely to be published or indexed.
-Conclusions should be considered preliminary.
+The evidence base is small (only 3 studies per outcome) and conclusions are preliminary.
+Many studies used multi-strain products, making it hard to isolate LP01's effect.
+Publication bias is a concern, as null results are less likely to be published.

-• Does Lactobacillus plantarum LP01 help with improving stool formation?
+• Does Lactobacillus plantarum LP01 help with gastrointestinal symptoms?

 Most-studied combinations with Lactobacillus plantarum LP01